 The good news is that Parallels Desktop 19, automatically, allocates resources to your device for the best performance compared to Parallels Desktop 18.

 You can choose to subscribe to the Standard Edition for students and home users which goes for $99.99 or the Pro Edition that comes with additional features for expert developers.

 There is also the Business Edition that is aimed at bigger corporations.

 (2) Crossover Mac

 CrossOver Mac is another reputable and popular virtualization software from CodeWeavers.
-You will need to pay $39/ £32 for this visualization software or $59/ £48 for an upgrade that comes with extra cell phone technical support.
-However, CodeWeavers puts as much effort into trying out the software to make sure it's compatible with an extensive array of Windows software.
+This company puts as much effort into trying out the software to make sure it’s compatible with an extensive array of Windows software.

 The good news is that the latest CrossOver 20 version supports the use of Windows apps on M1 Macs.
 CrossOver follows the Intel Windows binaries through Rosetta 2 on the ARM Mac.

 The advantage of CrossOver is that Windows installation is not a necessity; hence, it does not matter whether ARM Windows is readily available or not.